 If you want to look at sea lions up close, Los Islotes is one of the main places in La Paz where you can do so.
 Note that there are regulations that limit the number of visitors to Los Islotes in order to protect the site’s ecosystem.

-Another option for observing sea lions in their natural habitat is at San Rafaelito.
-Whether in Los Islotes or San Rafaelito, make sure to add a visit to the sea lions as one of your top things to do in La Paz.
-A combo tour including a trip to Espíritu Santo Island and the Sea Lions starts from $120.
+Another option for observing sea lions in their natural habitat is at Espíritu Santo.
+Whether in Los Islotes or Espíritu Santo, make sure to add a visit to the sea lions as one of your top things to do in La Paz.
+Check out this tour for swimming with sea lions at Espíritu Santo.
+It includes stops at Balandra and Tecolote.

 13. Sail to Espíritu Santo Island (one of the best things to do in La Paz!)